dnp-grenoble/simpson/README.md

 ### Heteronuclear Decoupling
-The hetdec.in file contains the option to simulate various heteronuclear decoupling.
-For the spin sythem, I have chosen a $CH_2$ spin-system and the decoupling sequences that I have implemented are CW, rCW, TPPM, $SW_f$ - TPPM, SPINAL64, and XiX.
+The hetdec.in file contains the option to simulate various heteronuclear decoupling sequences in solid-state NMR.
+For the spin system, I have chosen a $CH_2$ spin-system and the decoupling sequences that I have implemented are CW, rCW, TPPM, $SW_f$ - TPPM, SPINAL64, and XiX.
 The sequences can be improved by changing various parameters.
 I leave it up to the people interested in the topic.
 I have already done a PhD on it!
-So not going into optimisation of sequences.
+So I am not going into optimisation of sequences.

 If you want to just run one sequence, you can modify the code in the following manner:
 ```